Incumbent Lord Mayor

 Soorley held office for four terms, being re-elected in 1994, 1997 and 2000.

 In 2003, Soorley resigned and was replaced by Labor councillor Tim Quinn.

 In 2004, Quinn was defeated by Liberal candidate Campbell Newman.
 Labor suffered a 15.6% drop in their primary vote.
 Newman was re-elected with a Liberal council majority in 2008.

 In 2011, Newman resigned when he was elected state leader of the Liberal National Party.
 He went on to win the 2012 election and serve one term as Premier of Queensland before losing the election, and his own seat of Ashgrove, in 2015.

-Liberal deputy mayor Graham Quirk was appointed to finish Newman’s term, and he was re-elected in his own right in 2012.
+LNP deputy mayor Graham Quirk was appointed to finish Newman’s term, and he was re-elected in his own right in 2012 and 2016.